google/zetasql/docs/lexical.md

 INTERVAL '1 5:30' DAY TO MINUTE
 ```

+An interval literal represents a constant value of the
+[interval data type][interval-data-type].

 ### Enum literals
 <a id="enum_literals"></a>

 There is no syntax for enum literals, but integer or string literals will coerce
 to enum type when necessary, or can be explicitly CAST to a specific
 enum type name.
 For more information, see [Literal coercion][coercion].

+An enum literal represents a constant value of the
+[enum data type][enum-data-type].

 ### JSON literals
 <a id="json_literals"></a>